haile12michael12/ethiopia-news-website/frontend/README.md

 ## Development Server

-The development server will start on port 3001 by default, but will automatically find another available port if 3001 is in use.
+The development server will start on port 3001 by default, but will automatically find another available port if needed.

-- Local URL: http://localhost:3002/ (or another available port)
+- Local URL: http://localhost:3004/ (or another available port)
 - Network URLs: Available on your local network for testing on other devices

 ## Project Structure